 Anyway, one has to ask basic questions when trying to find the truth.
 Let’s start with the first: does the amount of mercury in a CFL pose a grave danger to a home’s inhabitants?

 But Snopes doesn’t think this can happen from a single CFL breakage.
 Wrong again!
 According to the Official Journal of the American Academy of Pediatrics, medical attention was sought for a 23-month-old toddler because of anorexia, weight loss, irritability, profuse sweating, peeling and redness of his fingers and toes, and a miliarial rash.
 The diagnosis was mercury poisoning, and an investigation of his environment disclosed that he had been exposed to mercury from broken fluorescent light bulbs.
 Sorry to say… but if it’s happened even once… chances are it’s happened again.
-Furthermore, it’s safe to assume that many instances of similar events have gone unreported and/or perhaps these cases weren’t properly diagnosed.
+Furthermore, it’s safe to assume that many similar events have gone unreported, or perhaps these cases weren’t properly diagnosed.

 And just so we are on the same page, I’m not just assuming.
 An estimated 10 percent to 20 percent of all health cases are misdiagnosed.
 One report found that 28 percent of 583 diagnostic mistakes were life-threatening or had resulted in death or permanent disability.
 Another study estimated that fatal diagnostic errors in U.S. intensive care units equal the number of breast cancer deaths each year — 40,500.
-So yes… not being properly diagnosed is a possibility.
+So yes… not being correctly diagnosed is a possibility.

-How about the question of whether or not mercury dispersed by a broken CFL bulb “needs” to be dealt with only by an environmental cleanup crew.
+How about the question of whether or not mercury dispersed by a broken CFL bulb “needs” to be dealt with only by an environmental cleanup crew?

 Let me ask you a question.
 If you didn’t realize that something was a health hazard, would you address it as one?
 With the Media and Snopes saying it’s not an issue… do you think people are approaching it as one?
 The way Snopes approaches this topic is ridiculous.
 At the very least, is this not a personal recommendation?
 Should you not have your car worked on by a licensed mechanic?
-Should your AC unit maintenance perhaps include someone who knows what they are doing?
+Should your A.C. unit maintenance perhaps include someone who knows what they are doing?
 Should your doctor have gone to school?

 Fact check the fact-checkers.
-Research for yourself because even the Mikkelsons admit, that Snopes is only as reliable as the sources it cites.
+Research for yourself because even the Mikkelsons admit that Snopes is only as reliable as the sources it cites.